hippiehunter/dblbook/src/chapter_2/routines.md

 For leading or middle parameters you can put `,` without any argument to indicate this parameter is not passed.
 You can also do this for trailing arguments but as you can see in the example above you can just omit them entirely.

 On the other hand, parameters with a default value are technically always supplied an argument.
 If no explicit argument is passed in the function call, the default value is used.
 As a result, ^PASSED will always return true for these parameters, indicating that an argument, even if it's the default one, was provided.
 This behavior effectively makes these parameters a hybrid between optional and required parameters.

+### Methods, Properties, Lambdas, Delegates
+These are function like things and we will describe them in much more detail in the Object Oriented and Functional programming chapters.
+You've already seen at least one example of a method, `Console.WriteLine` is a static method on a class named `System.Console`.